 Field-hunting tip

-Look in nitrate deposits in arid regions country — that is the host setting where lópezite typically forms.
+Look in nitrate deposits in arid regions country, the host setting where lópezite typically forms.
 If you start seeing nitratine, halite, dietzeite in float, you are in the right ground.
 Field specimens usually show a tabular crystals, crusts, or granular habit, so train your eye for that shape before scanning the outcrop.